-Rate of Change Oil Technical Analysis and Rate of Change Oil Trading Signals
+Rate of Change Oil Technical Analysis and Rate of Change Trading Signals

-Rate of Change indicator is used to calculate how much crude crude oil price has changed within a specified number of crude crude oil price periods.
-It calculates the difference between the current candlestick and the crude crude oil price of a selected number of previous candles.
+Rate of Change indicator is used to calculate how much crude oil price has changed within a specified number of crude oil price periods.
+It calculates the difference between the current candlestick and the crude oil price of a chosen number of previous candles.

 The difference can be calculated using Points or Percents.
 Rate of Change moves in an oscillation manner, where it oscillates above & below a zero center-line level.
 Levels above zero are bullish while those below zero center-line level are bearish.